 |Investment Allowance (IA)||Investment Allowance (IA)||Investment Allowance (IA)|

 |Warehouse Retail Scheme|

 |Local Enterprise Technical Assistance Scheme (LETAS)|

-(information from the table above extracted from SME Tool Kit Singapore – Financial Assistance Schemes and the Inland Revenue Authority of Singapore – Tax exemption scheme for new Singapore startup companies)
+(information from the table above extracted from Inland Revenue Authority of Singapore – Tax exemption scheme for new Singapore startup companies)and the

 To learn more about these tax incentive schemes and how one’s startup or business can qualify, do some research, or consult a professional tax agent, who would be able to guide you accordingly.
 In particular, some tax incentive schemes run on a certain schedule, i.e. they can only be applied for at certain times of the year; or in most situations, only once a year.
 Hence, it may be prudent to get professional advice to understand exactly what documents are required, what conditions need to be fulfilled and how to do so within the stipulated deadlines (if any).